reachme1212/kickstarter-analysis/README.md

 **Results:**

-1.It’s safe to say that to  successfully reach the goal of raising $10000 we need launch the campaign in the month of may,second best options are june or july, Its best not to launch our campaign during the month of dec.
+1.It’s safe to say that to successfully reach the goal of $10000 we need launch the campaign in the month of may,second best options are june or july, Its best not to launch our campaign during the month of dec.

+2.Its recommended the campaign last atleast 29days before closing.

-2.We have a better chance of being a successful campaign if we lower our fund raising goal of $10000, to fit into the range of $5000 to 9999 USD.
+2.We have a better chance of being a successful if we lower our fund raising goal of $10000, to fit into the range of $5000 to 9999 USD.